MaterSim/AtomisticSimulation/lectures/lec_06.md

 $$
 D = \mu k_B T = \frac{\langle \Delta r^2(t) \rangle}{2dt}
 $$
+|>

 In MD simulations, the MSD is computed as the time-averaged square of the particle displacements from their initial positions.
+From MSD, we can then perform linear regression to find the slope of MSD(t)-t curve to find the diffusion constant.

 ```python
 def compute_msd(positions):